Amsterdam-Internships/Point_Cloud_Multi-Scale_Object-Based_Augmentation/README.md

   python3 main.py --mode 'test' --model "RandLANet" --in_folder 'dataset_input/test_npz/0/' --out_folder 'dataset_input/predicted_laz/RandLANet/0/'
    ```
   The following command line arguments are available testing:
-  - `--model` can be 'RandLANet', 'SCFNet' or 'RandLANet', currently.
+  - `--model` can be 'RandLANet', 'SCFNet' or 'CGANet', currently.
   - `--in_folder` is the folder with prepared test files.
   - `--out_folder` specifies the folder to write the files with predicted segmentations to.
   - `--snap_folder` is an optional argument that specifies the folder containing the model to test.
 If `--snap_folder` is not passed, it will test the trained model that was created the latest.